Discover Kew Gardens Park, Toronto

 What is there to do at Kew Gardens, Toronto?

 Kew Gardens is a large park that stretches from Queen Street down to the boardwalk and the lake.
-It’s a favourite place for visitors and locals alike to stroll down to the beach, enjoy the beautiful gardens, and let the kids run around the large playground.
+The paths will take you down to the beach, through beautiful gardens, and past a large children’s playground and wading pool.

 Kew Gardens Playground